 Simon Kleine is Director of Communications at EMVCo with responsibility for developing and delivering its communications strategy and programme.
 Simon works with EMVCo’s Board of Managers and across its technical working groups to optimise engagement with existing stakeholders and educate external audiences about the vital role EMVCo plays in payment interoperability and security.

 With a corporate communications career that spans more than 30 years, Simon has dedicated over half of this to delivering strategic communication programmes in the global payment sector and has held leadership positions at American Express, Visa and Western Union.
 Before entering the payments industry, he worked in communications in the retail and consumer goods industries.

 Prior to joining EMVCo, Simon managed his own communications and business development consultancy working with banks, payment, fintech and financial services companies.
 He has also worked in senior roles at global PR consultancies, serving clients across a range of industries.

 Simon graduated from Warwick University in England with a BA Hons degree in Politics.

-Brian Byrne, Arman Aygen and Karen Shunk are Agents of Alliances Management Consulting, Inc., and Simon Kleine is an Agent of Kleine Consulting Limited.
+Oliver Manahan and Arman Aygen are Agents of Alliances Management Consulting, Inc., and Simon Kleine is an Agent of Kleine Consulting Limited.

 EMVCo's new website and Participant Dashboard are now live.
 To access your account for the first time on our new website you'll need to carry out a password reset here.
 You will then be sent an email to reset your password.